KAMADO-999/Amazon-Clone/README.md

 A: Create a new `.html` file, copy the structure from `index.html`, and change the content.

 **Q: Can I put this online?**
 A: Yes!
-Use GitHub Pages, Netlify, or Vercel for free hosting.
+This project is already live at [https://ornate-bubblegum-04320e.netlify.app/](https://ornate-bubblegum-04320e.netlify.app/).
+You can host your own version using GitHub Pages, Netlify, or Vercel for free.

 **Q: How do I make the images work?**
 A: Make sure your images are in the `images/` folder and the file names match what's in your HTML.